lyteword/chspurgeon-tod/volume-2/psalm-37.md

 **Verses 35-37.** Three memorable scenes.

-1\.The imposing spectacle.
+1\.
+The imposing spectacle.

-2\.The astounding disappearance.
+2\.
+The astounding disappearance.

-3\.The delightful exit.
+3\.
+The delightful exit.

 **Verses 35-37.** Three memorable scenes.

-1\.The imposing spectacle.
+1\.
+The imposing spectacle.

-2\.The astounding disappearance.
+2\.
+The astounding disappearance.

-3\.The delightful exit.
+3\.
+The delightful exit.

 **Verses 39-40.**

-1\.The doctrines of grace condensed.
+1\.
+The doctrines of grace condensed.

-2\.The experience of the gracious epitomised.
+2\.
+The experience of the gracious epitomised.

-3\.The promises of grace summarised.
+3\.
+The promises of grace summarised.

-4\.The grandest evidence of grace declared: *because they trust in him.*
+4\.
+The grandest evidence of grace declared: *because they trust in him.*